Jefferson-Bantawig/QuizTion-Quiz-Game/README.md

  ## Modal
  ![Modal](assets/readme/modal.png)

  The modal section contains a feature that pops up containing the game instruction.
-The name of the game is emphasized by higlighting in a different color.
+The name of the game is emphasized by highlighting in a different color.
 The close button is located at the bottom for easy access to the user.

  ## Game Page
  ![Game Page](assets/readme/questions-page.png)